 Central Park Conservancy, 14 East 60th Street, New York, NY 10022

 Have your little ones ever dreamed of helping their favorite superheroes save the day or imagined themselves on a Broadway stage?
 All of their fantasies can come true at Madame Tussauds New York, where they will be face-to-face with amazingly lifelike wax figures and immerse themselves into the exciting world of celebrities.
-Strike a pose and walk the runway with famous supermodels, have a seat next to Jimmy Fallon on the set of The Tonight Show, battle the supernatural alongside the Ghostbusters, or sip a cup of tea with the Queen of England.
-Open daily, tickets start at $37 and should be ordered in advance to guarantee entry.
+Strike a pose and walk the runway with famous supermodels, sit next to Jimmy Fallon on the set of The Tonight Show, battle the supernatural alongside the Ghostbusters, or sip a cup of tea with the Queen of England.
+Open daily, tickets start at $44 and should be ordered in advance to guarantee entry.

 234 West 42nd Street, New York, NY 10036